narissatsuboi/narissatsuboi/README.md

 My background before computer science is in civil engineering and building systems engineering  🏗️.
 I continue to work as a construction engineer while I work toward my career change into software development.
 You can see my career trajectory on my [resume](https://github.com/narissatsuboi/Resume/blob/main/Tsuboi%20Narissa%20Resume%20202208.pdf)✨.

-I love learning about software development, building things/breaking things, and building my own projects.
+I love learning about software development, building things/breaking things, and working my own projects.

 ## What I'm Working On
 - [tracki](https://github.com/narissatsuboi/tracki): permit tracking app to compliment the data provided by Seattle Service Portal and Accela API, MERN stack